Reviewable/Reviewable/legal/terms.md

 **Confidentiality Obligations.** You agree that any non-public Beta Preview information we give you, such as information about a private Beta Preview, will be considered Reviewable’s confidential information (collectively, “Confidential Information”), regardless of whether it is marked or identified as such.
 You agree to only use such Confidential Information for the express purpose of testing and evaluating the Beta Preview (the “Purpose”), and not for any other purpose.
 You should use the same degree of care as you would with your own confidential information, but no less than reasonable precautions to prevent any unauthorized use, disclosure, publication, or dissemination of our Confidential Information.
 You promise not to disclose, publish, or disseminate any Confidential Information to any third party, unless we don’t otherwise prohibit or restrict such disclosure (for example, you might be part of a Reviewable-organized group discussion about a private Beta Preview feature).

-**Exceptions.** Confidential Information will not include information that is: (a) or becomes publicly available without breach of this Agreement through no act or inaction on your part (such as when a private Beta Preview becomes a public Beta Preview); (b) known to you before we disclose it to you; (c) independently developed by you without breach of any confidentiality obligation to us or any third party; or (d) disclosed with permission from Reviewable.
+**Exceptions.** Confidential Information will not include information that is: (a) or becomes publicly available without breach of this Agreement through no act or inaction on your part (such as when a private Beta Preview becomes a public Beta Preview); (b) known to you before we disclose it to you, as demonstrated by documentary evidence; (c) independently developed by you without breach of any confidentiality obligation to us or any third party; or (d) disclosed with permission from Reviewable.
 You will not violate the terms of this Agreement if you are required to disclose Confidential Information pursuant to operation of law, provided Reviewable has been given reasonable advance written notice to object, unless prohibited by law.

 ### 3. Feedback

 We’re always trying to improve our products and services, and your feedback will help us do that.
-If you choose to give us any ideas, know-how, algorithms, code contributions, suggestions, enhancement requests, recommendations or any other feedback for our products or services (collectively, “Feedback”), you acknowledge and agree that Reviewable will have a royalty-free, fully paid-up, worldwide, transferable, sub-licensable, irrevocable and perpetual license to implement, use, modify, commercially exploit and/or incorporate the Feedback into our products, services, and documentation.
+If you choose to give us any ideas, know-how, algorithms, code contributions, suggestions, enhancement requests, recommendations or any other feedback for our products or services (collectively, “Feedback”), you acknowledge and agree that Reviewable will have a royalty-free, fully paid-up, worldwide, transferable, sub-licensable, irrevocable and perpetual license to reproduce, prepare derivative works of, distribute, implement, use, modify, commercially exploit and/or incorporate the Feedback into our products, services, and documentation.

 ## J. Payment
 **Short version:** *You are responsible for any fees associated with your use of Reviewable.
 We are responsible for communicating those fees to you clearly and accurately, and letting you know well in advance if those prices change.*